GluuFederation/docs-de-prod/docs/source/operation/vault.md

     It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
 See "vault rekey" for more information.

-Save the value of `<random-key>` and `<random-token>` as seen above elsewhere for later use.
+Note the `<random-key>` and `<random-token>` values as seen above for later use.

 Make sure that Vault has been initialized:

     docker exec vault vault operator init -status

-If the output is `Vault is initialized`, then we already initialized Vault properly.
+If the output is `Vault is initialized`, then we initialized Vault properly.

-## Login to Vault
+## Log in to Vault

-Some of the commands requires authenticated login.
+Some commands require authenticated login.
-To login to Vault, run the command below:
+To log in to Vault, run the command below:

     docker exec -ti vault vault login -no-print

-When prompted for token, enter the `<random-token>` value.
+When prompted for a token, enter the `<random-token>` value that you noted in the last step.

 ## Enabling Custom Policy

-As we have _mounted_ custom policy file, we need to enable it:
+As we have _mounted_ a custom policy file, we need to enable it:

     docker exec vault vault policy write gluu /vault/config/policy.hcl

 ## Enabling AppRole Auth

-[AppRole](https://www.vaultproject.io/docs/auth/approle.html) auth is used by Gluu Server DE containers to access Vault secrets, hence we need to enable and map the policy onto it:
+[AppRole](https://www.vaultproject.io/docs/auth/approle.html) auth is used by Gluu Server DE containers to access Vault secrets, so we need to enable and map the policy onto it:

     docker exec vault vault auth enable approle docker exec vault vault write auth/approle/role/gluu policies=gluu